Initial registration of new airports

 (public and private-use airports)

-Any person or governmental subdivision desiring or planning to construct an airport shall obtain a certificate of site approval from the Iowa DOT's Office of Aviation prior to acquisition of the site or construction of or establishment of the airport.
+Any person or governmental subdivision desiring or planning to construct an airport shall obtain a certificate of site approval from the Iowa DOT's Aviation Bureau prior to acquisition of the site or construction of or establishment of the airport.

 Federal Aviation Regulations Part 157 also requires all persons to notify the Federal Aviation Administration (FAA) at least 90 days before any construction, alteration, activation, deactivation or change to the status or use of a civil or joint-use (civil/military) airport.
 The following forms can be used to register airports with the Iowa DOT and FAA:

 Annual re-certification of public use airports

 Airports which are open for public use must be certified annually.

 The Iowa DOT handles certification of general aviation airports in Iowa, subject to

 Minimum Safety Standards established in Iowa Administrative Code 761-720.

 Commercial service airports in Iowa are certified annually by the FAA under Federal Aviation Regulations (FAR) Part 139 Airport Certification.